 The edition will be published in five volumes by Oxford University Press.
 Copy is due to be submitted in December 2015.

 The project has won funding support from a number of sources.
-Work on digitising and keyboarding the published 1696 text and the sections extant in manuscript in Dr Williams’s Library has been supported by an International Collaboration Grant from the British Academy & Association of Commonwealth Universities, by a Small Research Grant from the British Academy, and by a University of Otago Strategic Research Grant.
+Work on digitising and keyboarding the published 1696 text and the sections extant in manuscript in Dr Williams’s Library has been supported by an International Collaboration Grant from the British Academy and Association of Commonwealth Universities, by a Small Research Grant from the British Academy, and by a University of Otago Strategic Research Grant.
 A Major Arts and Humanities Research Council Grant (c. £400K) is funding a three-year Postdoctoral Research Fellow, editorial meetings and costs, and a number of events associated with the project to be held at Dr Williams’s Library.

 The Project Team